-Rick Archer: We’ll help you do that really, really safely.
+Rick: Well hope you do that really, really safely.
+No free soloing.

-Robin Landsong: Yep.
-I, I’m not one of the stickers, no free soloing.
+Robin: Yep.
+I, I’m not one of the risk takers, no free soloing.
 I’m on a rope.
 I don’t lead climb.
 Yeah.
 I’m the more conservative end of it.

-Robin Landsong: Giving me a little more credit.
-So I did the drawing and then I make a high resolution file of the drawing, and then I sent it to a weeding company
+Robin: You’re giving me a little more credit.
+So I did the drawing and then I make a high resolution file of the drawing, and then I sent it to a weaving company

-Rick Archer: and they are able to weave it in with computers.
+Rick: and they are able to weave it in with computers.
+And so,

-Rick Archer: I’ve seen some of those.
-Is you good artists?
+Rick: I’ve seen some of those.
+There are some good artists.
 Did you ever have any formal training in art or did you just figure it out?

-Robin Landsong: That’s what I did my bachelor’s degree in.
+Robin: That’s what I did my bachelor’s degree in.
 Okay.
-Finished my social sciences and find out.
-Hmm.
+Finished my social sciences and fine art.

-Rick Archer: All right.
-So now you ended up well, eventually, you met your husband, John, and at a certain point, and there was an interesting story about how you, he wrote this seven pages of this book and you thought that was it.
+Rick: All right.
+So now you ended up well, eventually you met your husband, John, and at a certain point, and there was an interesting story about how you, wrote seven pages of this book and you thought that was it.

 So he could kind of like turn rocks over that somebody else might be more tenuous about turning over.

-I’ll see it each week as a whole new thing.
-I have to prepare for it, but I’m really enjoying it.
+I’ll see each week as a whole new thing I have to prepare for it, but I’m really enjoying it.
 And it, it has much more detail than Robin has been able to give us in an hour.
-It’s just a, and she writes very well.
+It’s just, and she writes very well.
 So it’s, it’s worth if this story interests you, you might really want to read the book also.

 All right.
-So now eventually you and John went back to Africa to check out this place where all this happened to you and to see if you could find some of the people.
-So let’s talk a little bit
+So now eventually you and John went back to Africa to check out this place where all this happened to you and to see if you could find some of the people whom you knew these.
+So do you want to talk a little bit about that?

 And, and again, that’s all in the book.
 And so when we, and it took us, like, at least I kind of, it was kind of a two year effort on that.
 So we ended up finding Vanessa and Digby Bristow who are kind of the closest white family.
 And then she found she would just put the story out there.
 Does anybody know about this wounded white girl in 1977?

-And so Miami came forward.
+And so Miamu came forward.
 And so she’s the granddaughter of me, Lucy.
 And, and so we purposely, when we were doing our search, didn’t tell anybody where I was shot so that we didn’t want kind of false stories coming, coming through.
-And so Vanessa was interviewing my emo and when my ammo did this, you know, the gesture of where the wound was, we knew that she had to know that directly firsthand for herself.
+And so Vanessa was interviewing my Miamu and when my Miamu did this, you know, the gesture of where the wound was, we knew that she had to know that directly firsthand for herself.

 And I got to watch this video and it, you know, obviously her face was different from, you know, 40 years later, but I recognized her gestures and heard that, you know, her smile and when we met it was just this incredible reunion and.
 And talk about divine alignment of like coming together.
 We hadn’t even kind of formally arranged when we were going to meet.